Geekfest: Successive Geekfests

 Gradually, Geekfest attracted a community of disparate individuals, and become something of a scene itself.
 Several bands made inroads into the Gilman scene, and several Geekfests were eventually held within the Gilman club itself.

 Geekfest's esoteric aesthetic also became popular among organizers within the Cannabis Action Network (CAN), which allowed S.P.A.M.
 Records to book second-stage performances at their annual 420 festivals, including at least one at the Maritime Hall in San Francisco on April 20, 2001(video).

 Geekfest and Libertatia

-In 1997, the Geeks (as S.P.A.M./Geekfest organizers had come to be known) decided to celebrate the first anniversary of Geekfest by having a three-day campout.
-After a frenzied search for an appropriate site, the Geeks found Lake Ladoga, part of East Park Reservoir near Maxwell, California.
+In 1997, the Geeks (as S.P.A.M./Geekfest organizers had come to be known) decided to celebrate the first anniversary of Geekfest by having a three-day campout in Lake Ladoga, part of East Park Reservoir near Maxwell, California.
 It was hot, dusty, and inhospitable land under jurisdiction of the Bureau of Land Management (BLM), and the lake was a man-made body used for irrigation of nearby farms.
-The water was noticeably filthy, but the 107 °F heat made it a welcome respite regardless.
-Organizers arranged the stage so that attendees could watch the bands from the relative comfort of the lake.
-The attendance was estimated at around 150-200 people.
+Organizers arranged the stage so that attendees could watch the bands from the lake.
+The attendance was estimated at around 150 to 200 people.
 Drug use was rampant, mostly psychedelics, with ubiquitous drinking during the daytime.
-Organizers, using kitchen equipment borrowed from Food Not Bombs, fed everyone two free meals a day: gruel in the morning, spaghetti at night.
+Organizers fed attendees two meals a day using kitchen equipment borrowed from Food Not Bombs: gruel in the morning and spaghetti at night.